CiscoDevNet/go-msx-sdk/docs/WorkflowInstanceDeleteResponse.md

 HasDeletedChildWorkflowInstanceIds returns a boolean if a field has been set.

+### SetDeletedChildWorkflowInstanceIdsNil

+`func (o *WorkflowInstanceDeleteResponse) SetDeletedChildWorkflowInstanceIdsNil(b bool)`

+ SetDeletedChildWorkflowInstanceIdsNil sets the value for DeletedChildWorkflowInstanceIds to be an explicit nil

+### UnsetDeletedChildWorkflowInstanceIds
+`func (o *WorkflowInstanceDeleteResponse) UnsetDeletedChildWorkflowInstanceIds()`

+UnsetDeletedChildWorkflowInstanceIds ensures that no value is present for DeletedChildWorkflowInstanceIds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)